suma-gitrep/WebApps/README.md

 ###### Heading level 5

 ## Alternate Syntax for Heading

-Alternatively, on the line below the text, we can add any number of == characters for heading level 1 and -- characters for heading level 2.
+Alternatively, on the line below the text, As we can add any number of == characters for heading level 1 and -- characters for heading level 2.

 Heading level 1
 ===============